-The key to converting from $ based stops or targets to chart based ones is to start by “reverse” sizing your position.
-This takes away the emotional aspect of the trade, and allows you to trade better, and off of what is happening in the market, instead of what is happening in your head.
-Check this post for more info on reverse position sizing.
+This takes away the emotional aspect of managing a position and allows you to trade better, and based upon what is happening in the market, instead of what is happening in your head.